9611 SE 36th Street

 What are the City's quiet hours and noise ordinance rules?

 The City's quiet hours for construction are typically 10pm-7am Monday-Friday, and 10pm-9am Saturday and Sunday.
 Light Rail work will be required to follow these rules, but there may occasionally be unavoidable overnight work, or periods of noisier than usual work -- in these cases Sound Transit must apply for exceptions with the City Engineer.
+In general, Sound Transit has stated it intends to conduct most work 7:00am-5:30pm Mon-Sat.

 How do I reach Sound Transit with construction concerns?